AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!--- MC-25042-->

-*  A customer’s shipping address is now selected by default at checkout when the address is located in the country identified on the Allow Countries list and that list includes only that country.
+*  A customer's shipping address is now selected by default at checkout when the address is located in the country identified on the Allow Countries list and that list includes only that country.
 Previously, Magento did not select the address as default and displayed this error message: `Please specify a regionId in shipping address`.

 <!--- MC-24043-->